 As a pattern-maker/fashion designer, Emily developed the basic design of a singlet plastic bag, using a durable nylon fabric called parachute silk and advanced sewing machining methods for strength.
 After trialling the bags for two years and finding them to be ideal in every way, she started the business – Ecosilk Bags – in January 2001, with some initial help from a friend.
 The bag production began on the kitchen table, where they were cut and machined by Emily, but by 2005 had grown to mass production in China.
 The first bags were sold in local health food shops, and then expanded to include gift shops, book shops, post offices and printing for corporate and government departments.

 The business grew consistently and peaked in 2009, after which the impact of the global financial crisis resulted in steadily decreasing sales and financial worry.
 Ecosilk Bags struggled to stay afloat financially, and by 2013 Emily decided to go to university, and also got a part time job in disability to support the business and reduce debt.
 In June 2017 she completed a Bachelor of Social Welfare, applied for a job, but within weeks the supermarket’s announcement to phase out single use plastic bags on 1 st July 2018 meant increased sales, and a new shift in public attitude toward plastic bags.
-Emily has now returned to work full time in the business and is putting in every effort to be ready for 2018.
+Emily has now returned to work full time in the business and put in a huge effort to be ready for 2018.
 The business has rebranded with an environmental theme highlighting the Great Barrier Reef and the impact of plastics in the ocean.
-Emily is focusing on Ecosilk shopping bags packs of six – with new colours and themes for 2018 – for Australians to use in the supermarket, with the intention of finally being plastic bag free.
+Emily is focusing on Ecosilk shopping bags packs of six and new packs of four – with new colours and themes for 2019 – for Australians to use in the supermarket, with the intention of finally being plastic bag free.

 The bags are sold throughout Australia and in a small number of shops in the UK and Canada, and small scale distribution in the US.
-New distributors in New Zealand are also working hard to expand the market there.
 The business is currently operated from Emily’s property in Barkers Vale, in the Northern Rivers area of New South Wales, Australia.